Let’s stay in touch

 Domino’s, the giant pizza delivery chain, experienced a seven percent surge in sales in April.
 Other QSR brands like Dunkin, Chipotle, and McDonald’s are also scaling their delivery programs and partners, and polishing their mobile services.
 Meanwhile, many quick-service restaurants are still in the early stages of their own delivery models – proprietary mobile ordering app – and therefore, are dependent on third-party services to sustaining their sales, but it comes at a cost.
 A high cost at that.

-As for the third-party delivery services, they are definitely here to stay and benefit from quick service restaurants (QSRs) fully adopting and availing their offerings.
+As for the third-party delivery services, in the realm of restaurant mobile app development and developing food ordering apps, they are definitely here to stay and benefit from quick service restaurants (QSRs) fully adopting and availing their offerings.